uilibrary/Bazar-Pro-Issues-and-Feature-request/README.md

 ## Feature Request
-We're not obliged to add you requested feature, but if your requested feature add value to the template and help other users we'll definitely consider your request.
+If your requested feature adds value to the template and helps other users we'll definitely consider your request.